Tomakin, Mossy Point and Mogo Flood Study

-The Tomakin, Mossy Point and Mogo Flood Study was adopted by Council on 28 March 2017.
+The Tomakin, Mossy Point, Broulee and Mogo Flood Study (the Study) was adopted by Council on Tuesday 28 March 2017.

 Study area

-The study also includes residential areas in the towns of Mogo, Tomakin, Mossy Point and Broulee (adjoining Candlagan Creek only), which are located in the catchment and are potentially exposed to a flood risk.
+The Study also includes residential areas in the towns of Mogo, Tomakin, Mossy Point and Broulee, which are located in the catchment area.

 Funding

-The Tomakin, Mossy Point and Mogo Flood Study is supported by the Office of Environment and Heritage through funding provided under the NSW Floodplain Management Program.
+The Tomakin, Mossy Point, Broulee and Mogo Flood Study is supported by the Department of Planning and Environment through funding provided under the NSW Floodplain Management Program.

 Downloads